Aka-sky/TheStore/README.md

 8. Seller can either accept request or just ignore (Note : He should be logged in while accepting)
 9. Once seller accepts, a pass is sent to buyer (Note : Deal is not completed)
 10. In order to verify transaction & generate receipt, Seller should mark product as sold to a buyer by entering pass provided by him.
-11. If pass matches, transaction is confirmed, a receipt is geerated & mailed to both parties and product shifts to History.
+11. If pass matches, transaction is confirmed, a receipt is generated & mailed to both parties and product shifts to History.